Lightning-AI/pytorch-lightning/docs/source/levels/core_skills.rst

 ############
 Basic skills
 ############

-This group of skills teach you the basics of the framework.
+Learn the basics of model development with Lightning.
 Researchers and machine learning engineers should start here.

 .. include:: links.rst